matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 Application state is modeled through a Scala **[Case Class](http://www.scala-lang.org/old/node/107)** that holds the current name of the user, the name of the room and the last 4 messages.
 The undo functionality is modeled through a **Stack**.
 Every time some information changes, a copy of the head of the stack is made and a new version of the application state with the desired change pushed on top of the stack.
 Thus going back in time becomes easy: the combination of pop and peek will go back one step in time.
 Remember that a **[Stack](http://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues)** is a **LIFO** (last-in-first-out) data structure that typically offers *push* for putting a new item on top of a stack, *pop* for removing the top element (with potentially consuming it) and *peek* or *top* for accessing the top element without removing it.
 In Scala's stack *peek* is called *head* as a more general abstraction for getting the first element of a collection.

 Application state, in its current version, is passed to ReactJS for full render every single time something changes.
 This might sound like a lot of overhead if React completely and potentially expensively re-rendered the DOM every single time.
 Luckily, it does not need to do that.
 Instead it utilizes a fast **[Virtual DOM](http://facebook.github.io/react/index.html)**.
-It then diffs subsequent version of this virtual DOM and only manipulates the actual browser DOM where changes have occured.
+It then diffs subsequent version of this virtual DOM and only manipulates the actual browser DOM where changes have occurred.
 This is really fast.
 If you let the chat app demo above run for a while (or interact with it multiple times) so that the stack contains sufficiently many elements (hundreds), you should see changes in the browser at a full **60 frames per second**.

 {% img left /images/undo-all-60fps.png 'images' 'images'%}

-There are optimization that can still be made in terms of React's rendering performance, but this runs fine at 60 fps without any of those. **Tip: you want 60fps at all times** in your application, otherwise the user might experience jerky and overall unpleasant scrolling when anything that happens takes longer than the time between each frame.
+There are optimizations that can still be made in terms of React's rendering performance, but this runs fine at 60 fps without any of those. **Tip: you want 60fps at all times** in your application, otherwise the user might experience jerky and overall unpleasant scrolling when anything that happens takes longer than the time between each frame.
 For 60fps that means every action must be finished within 16ms, preferably less.

 # Source Code
 So without further ado, let us have a look at implementing the client side chat functionality.
 What I suggest here is probably far from ideal, but it's a start.
 Please let me know about improvements you think should be made, ideally as a pull request.